scaryghost/KFStatsX/README.md

 This will prevent conflicts with future updates to the mod.

 ## Usage
-By default, an extra tab will be present in the ESC menu title "KFStatsX".
+By default, an extra tab will be present in the ESC menu titled "KFStatsX".
 The tab's panel will provide a statistical summary for all players on the server.
-Because someone mutators (e.g. ServerPerks) also add their own tabs, the KFStatsX tab can be disabled to provide compatibility with such mutators.
-Instead, a separate in game panel dedicated to KFStatsX can be openned to provide the same statistics.
+Because some mutators (e.g. ServerPerks) also add their own tabs, the KFStatsX tab can be disabled by unchecking the mid game tab setting, providing compatibility with such mutators.
+Alternatively, a separate in game panel dedicated to KFStatsX can be openned to provide the same information.
 The panel can be opened with the console command "ingamestats".
-For convenience, a button can be bound in the "Controls" menu, under the KFStatsX section or directly to the command:
+For convenience, a button can be bound in the "Controls" menu, under the KFStatsX section or with the console command:

     set input ${key} ingamestats